Business Legacy

 How it works

 Each step generates a Word document with blank forms tailored to your situation.
 Fill them in on your computer or print and complete by hand.
-Zero digital footprint — the document is generated entirely in your browser and saved only to your device.
+Browser-first privacy — downloads are generated in your browser.
+If you are signed in, your saved answers are encrypted before storage so you can continue later.

 The one critical thing every business owner needs — a one-page plan for whoever steps in tomorrow, whether you're on vacation, sick, or gone.